 Paid Acquisition

-At its peak, Temu spent an estimated $3 billion on US online advertising in 2023 alone — making it the largest advertiser on Meta globally.
-In 2024, roughly $2 billion went to Meta platforms, and by 2025, Temu's total US digital ad spend reached $3.4 billion across Meta and TikTok.
-Super Bowl ads in 2023 and 2024 cost $36 million and put the brand in front of over 100 million US viewers.
+At its peak, third-party ad trackers estimated that Temu spent billions of dollars on online advertising, with Meta and TikTok among the major channels.
+Super Bowl ads in 2023 and 2024 put the brand in front of a mass US audience.
 The marketing message was consistent and effective: "prices so low you'll feel rich."

 Gamification as Retention